broamski/cantilever/README.md

 replay.starttime=[09/May/2014:23:30:15 +0000]
 replay.endtime=[09/May/2014:23:30:49 +0000]

+# Used by replay client
+replay.request.port=80
+# HTTP or HTTPS
+replay.request.protocol=http
+replay.request.headers.delimiter=~
+replay.request.headers=Connection:keep-alive~Accept-Encoding:gzip,deflate,sdch
+replay.request.servername=www.website.com

+truss.threads=50

+# AMQ, SQS (Amazon)
+replay.queue.type=AMQ
+replay.queue.hostname=tcp://localhost:61616
+replay.queue.queuename=HTTP_LOGS

 ```

-**truss** (WIP)
+**truss**
 ==========
 Truss is the http client that replays logs.
-It listens to a message queue for replay payloads and then executes them against the appropriate server.
+It listens to a message queue (ActiveMQ currently supported, Amazon SQS planned) for replay payloads and then executes them against the appropriate server.
+These should be stand alone and will do most of the heavy lifting.